goobers692s/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your projects into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

 Another important aspect of programming is understanding the basics of the language or framework you're using.
 Mastering the fundamentals allows you to write cleaner, more efficient code, and makes it easier to troubleshoot and maintain your project.
 Always be willing to learn new skills and techniques, as this will help you become a better programmer and adapt to the ever-changing landscape of technology.

+# 2023-11-29
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously learn new programming skills and languages: Staying current with new technology and coding languages is essential for success as an IT professional.
+2. Practice makes perfect: Coding is a skill that improves with practice.
+Dedicate time each day to practice coding and challenge yourself with different problems and projects.
+3. Collaborate with others: Programming is often a team effort.
+Connect with other developers and share ideas, solutions, and learn from their experiences.
+This can lead to a more efficient and effective workflow.
+4. Solve real-world problems: Try to apply your programming knowledge to solve real problems.
+Not only will this help build your portfolio, but it will also give you a deeper understanding of how coding can be used in real situations.
+5. Document your work: Writing clear and concise documentation is crucial for any programmer.
+It will help others understand your code and make it easier to maintain and update in future.
+6. Be open to feedback: It' is important to be open-minded and receptive to constructive criticism.
+Take feedback from peers and mentors and use it to improve your coding skills.
+7. Stay organized: Maintaining a clean and organized codebase is key to keeping your projects on track and reducing the risk of errors.
+Use version control systems like Git to track changes and collaborate with team members.